-Retail electric provider cash deposits will be held by the trustee, maintained in a segregated account, and invested in short-term high quality investments, as permitted by the rating agencies rating the series 2005 transition bonds.
-If a retail electric provider defaults in making a payment of transition charges to the servicer and does not remedy the default within a 10 calendar-day grace period, the amounts on deposit or available from other credit support (up to an amount of the lesser of the payment default of the retail electric provider or the amount of the deposit or other credit support amount) will be used to make payments in respect of the series 2005 transition bonds.
-Please see "Retail Electric Providers -- Rating, Deposit and Related Requirements," " -- Remedies Upon Default" and "Risk Factors -- Risks Associated With Potential Bankruptcy Proceedings of Retail Electric Providers" in the accompanying prospectus.
+Retail electric provider cash deposits will be held by the trustee, maintained in a segregated account, and invested in short-term high quality investments, as permitted by the rating agencies rating the Bonds.
+If a retail electric provider defaults in making a payment of transition charges to the servicer and does not remedy the default within a 10 calendar-day grace period, the amounts on deposit or available from other credit support (up to an amount of the lesser of the payment default of the retail electric provider or the amount of the deposit or other credit support amount) will be used to make payments in respect of the Bonds.
+Please see "Retail Electric Providers-Rating, Deposit and Related Requirements," "-Remedies Upon Default" and "Risk Factors-Risks Associated With Potential Bankruptcy Proceedings of Retail Electric Providers" in the accompanying prospectus.